 With a total regulatory capital base of US\$2,829.6 million and total risk-weighted exposure of US\$15,373.7 million, the risk asset ratio calculated in accordance with the Central Bank of Bahrain's Basel 3 guidelines was 18.4 per cent while the tier 1 ratio was 17.5 per cent.
 Tier 1 capital comprised 95 per cent of the total regulatory capital base.
 In accordance with international regulatory guidelines, unrealised gains and losses on equity investments classified as FVTOCI are included in the regulatory capital base.
-The total regulatory capital base excludes US\$602.3 million of the US\$1,000.4 million equity attributable to the non-controlling interest in GIB Saudi Arabia, being ineligible for inclusion in the regulatory capital guidelines.
+The total regulatory capital base excludes US\$602.3 million of the US\$1,000.4 million equity attributable to the non-controlling interest in GIB Saudi Arabia, being ineligible for inclusion in the regulatory capital base in accordance with the CBB's Basel 3 regulatory capital guidelines.